uoftcprg/pokerkit/README.rst

    state.complete_bet_or_raise_to()  # Yockey
    state.check_or_call()  # Arieh

-Below show the final stacks.
+Below are the final stacks.

 .. code-block:: python